Experienced Maryland Lawyers Protecting Victims of Common Carrier Accidents

 Our home state of Maryland is a hotbed of traffic and transit activity, especially given our proximity to the Washington, D.C.
 Metro area.
 Because of the variety of ways we get ourselves around—cars, bikes, on foot, taxis, buses, trains, even airplanes—accidents involving mass transit (or “common carriers”) are bound to happen, even though these systems are generally safe.
 And, due to the sheer size of common carrier vehicles, and the amount of people traveling inside them, these accidents tend to be serious with scores of injuries.

 Mass transit systems at work in Maryland and the Baltimore area include buses, subways, taxis, and trains.
 These would also include the WMATA Metro system.
 Riders also have the option of taking an Uber or a Lyft, which is not quite public transportation – but not the same as driving oneself, either.
-Any mass transit system, unfortunately, is vulnerable to accidents.
+Any mass transit or common carrier system, unfortunately, is vulnerable to accidents.

 Train, taxi, bus, subway and other mass transit accidents tend to be worse than others because of the size of the vehicles, and because they typically don't provide safety equipment like airbags or seatbelts.
 Many commuters on trains or subways stand during rush hour, which make them even more vulnerable in the event of a crash or collision.